landgren/BuildingBits/README.md

 PIC

-## Radiolab
-The folks at WYNC's RadioLab podcast used Building Bits to construct a "plant dropper" experimental device.
-Check out the episode and see how Building Bits did at http://www.radiolab.org/story/smarty-plants/.
+## Princeton "Living at the Intersection" Showcase Presentation
+Building Bits was featured during a showcase presentation at the 2018 Princeton "Living at the Intersection" Symposium.
+The Building Bits omni-directional camera rig, seen below, was a big hit.

+Omni-Pic